-The main purpose of the Concert choir is to offer an alternative to students who, through a rigorous audition, show their aptitude for singing and the choral discline.
-These students are offered the experience of performing a varied repertoire including spiritual or sacred music and non religious or secular music belonging to different historical periods, as well as Latin American and Puerto Rican folk music.
+The main purpose of the Concert choir is to offer an alternative to students who, through a rigorous audition, show their aptitude for singing and the choral discipline.
+These students are offered the experience of performing a varied repertoire including spiritual or sacred music and non-religious or secular music belonging to different historical periods, as well as Latin American and Puerto Rican folk music.

-The concert choir has performed in many international tours in diverse countries such as the Dominican Republic, Venezuela, Panama, Mexico and the United States, among others.
+The concert choir has performed in many international tours in diverse countries such as the Europe, United States, Latin American, among others.
 It has also participated in different concerts and festivals in Puerto Rico as part of their cultural work.